openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-tensorflow-deep-speech.rst

 .. meta::
    :description: Learn how to convert a DeepSpeech model
                  from TensorFlow to the OpenVINO Intermediate Representation.

 .. danger::

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated conversion method.
-The guide on the new and recommended method can be found in the :doc:`Python tutorials <tutorials>`.
+The guide on the new and recommended method can be found in the :doc:`Python tutorials <../../../../../../learn-openvino/interactive-tutorials-python>`.

 `DeepSpeech project <https://github.com/mozilla/DeepSpeech>`__ provides an engine to train speech-to-text models.

 Downloading the Pretrained DeepSpeech Model